Asymptote Guide

 Instead, Asymptote has a built-in module called geometry

-Using asydef for geometry and other purposes
+Using asydef for geometry and other purposes#

-In practice, there are some setup commands I want to have automatically done for
+In practice, there are some setup commands I want to have automatically done for every Asymptote picture that I draw.
+For example, I like to import geometry;

-few extra commands3 that I often use, like foot
+and then define a few extra commands that I often use, like foot

+.
 I also like to make sure amsmath

 and amssymb

-and set a reasonable default size for the picture, etc.
+are active, and set a reasonable default size for the picture, etc.

 If you happen to be using my LaTeX template evan.sty